growupboron/agl-docs/docs/0_Getting_Started/2_Building_AGL_Image/5_3_RCar_Gen_3.md

                       MACHINE_FEATURES_append = " multimedia"

-        * B/ Configuration for optional codecs and middleware
+        * B. Configuration for optional codecs and middleware

             * Please copy proprietary libraries to the directory of recipes.